outlearn-content/jeremy-likness/modules/10-reasons-learn-angularjs.md

 - [X] Are related to other benefits mentioned in the post
 - [ ] Are a tool specifically suited to large grid layouts in web apps

-Note the list of benefits from directives included in this section.
+Note that the list of benefits from directives included in this section.

 <!-- @end -->